XDeboratti/rtd-tutorial/docs/source/install.rst

 Install GGNN C++ Library
 ------------------------

-To use ggnn, first clone the repository:
+To install ggnn, first the repository has to be cloned:

 .. code-block:: console

    git clone https://github.com/cgtuebingen/ggnn.git

-Navigate to the folder containing the repository:
+The easiest way to install ggnn is from the folder containing the repository:

 .. code-block:: console

    cd ggnn

-Build the library:
+The ggnn library can then be built:

 .. code-block:: console